briancain/dotfiles/readme.md

 All vim bundles will be auto installed once you open vim.

+## Updating oh-my-zsh

+When you need to get the latest version of oh-my-zsh, just run the update script from the root directory of the project:

+    $ source update-zsh.sh

+__WARNING__: This will completely replace your oh-my-zsh folder with the latest version from Github.

 ## Oh-My-Zsh Custom Theme

 I wrote my own theme, which you can find within the oh-my-zsh folder under themes.
 Here's a preview: